 - 3 weeks making friends for life with like-minded souls from around the world

 Course of Study

-Most of the group lecture and lab will be mixed levels.
-The 200 hour students will be right alongside of you, but they will be hearing much of the information for the first time.
-You may be hearing it for the first time, too.
-The interesting thing is, when we look at the 200 hour and 300 hour credential, there is no way to know how much experience practicing or teaching that someone has, or what they know about yoga.
+When we look at the 200-hour and 300-hour credential, there is no way to know how much experience practicing or teaching that someone has, or what they know about yoga.
 Yoga is huge and it is a lifetime study, you certainly can’t learn it all in 200 or 300 or 500 hours.
 If you are familiar with some of the topics we cover, this is an opportunity to explore them on a deeper level.
-For example, no one can say that discussing ahimsa is redundant until we have a peaceful planet.
-There is always more we can learn, discuss and share.
+For example, no one can say that discussing ahimsa is redundant until they are an embodiment of inner peace and we all live in a utopia.
+There is always more we can learn (or un-learn), discuss and share.
+Much of the group lecture and lab will be mixed levels.
+The 200 hour students will be right alongside of you, but they will be hearing much of the information for the first time.
+You may be hearing it for the first time, too, and that is totally ok.